Mrs. Smith’s class made beautiful snowflakes!

 Merry Christmas from Mrs. Smith’s class!

 Mrs. Smith’s class created pumpkins on the website ABCya.com.
-Once they made their pumpkin, students were asked to write a sentence about the pumpkins using adjectives we discussed!
+Once they made their pumpkin, students were asked to write a small report on the essay rewriter app, about the pumpkins using adjectives we discussed!

 Mrs. Smith’s first graders first discussed with a partner & as a class what qualities make a good leprechaun.
 Next they wrote an answer to the question, “Why would you make a good leprechaun?”
 (You can find that recording sheet here.)
 Finally, students used the ChatterPix Kids app to record themselves reading their sentences.
 Enjoy their work!

 Mrs. Smith’s class used this virtual snowflake maker to design their own snowflakes.
 Here are their flakes:

 After we viewed everyone’s snowflake designs, students recorded their observations via Twitter.
 Here are their observations.
 Enjoy their work!

 Mrs. Smith’s 1st graders watched a video story of Clifford’s First Snow Day.
 Next they used Popplet to make a graphic organizer of what they would need for a snow day with Clifford.
 Popplet can be used online or as an app on a mobile device.
 Their work was compiled via a Photos slideshow on a Macbook.
 Enjoy their work!

 Mrs. Smith’s students recently participated in the worldwide Hour of Code event to celebrate Computer Science Education week.
 (Click the embeded links to learn more about these events.)
 When students work on coding, they are learning to collaborate with others, developing critical thinking and problem solving skills, learning how computers and programming works and having fun, we use special gaming hardware for this as the asus vs248h monitor for example.
 Some of the coding apps we use are: